 Mooring on banks that have been piled may not necessarily be permitted.
-Where mooring is permitted, the number of craft allowed, type of mooring (e.g. private, visitor etc) and whether stern-on or single alongside only mooring, will be specified.
+Where mooring is permitted, the number of craft allowed and whether stern-on or single alongside only mooring, will be specified.

 By leading to an enhanced rate of soil loss from river banks, erosion can have a significant impact on the appearance and ecological value of the waterways in the Broads.
 Bank erosion can also add to the reduction of water quality and loss of open water, and release nutrients into the waterways of the Broads.
 Bank erosion is also expensive to repair and the sediment that enters watercourses increases the amount and frequency of dredging required to maintain adequate water depths for navigation.
 The careful design of new or replacement bank edging is therefore crucial for protecting the special landscape character and conservation value of Broads habitats and for maintaining the navigation area to the required standard.